microsoft/NubesGen/docs/gitops-overview.md

 - When a new branch is created, with a name starting with `env-` (like `env-alice` in our previous example), the GitHub Actions runs the Terraform configuration, using the environment name.
 - As a result, a specific resource group is created, with specific resources inside: they all use the environment name inside their name, and they are also tagged with it.
-- When someone pushes code to the `env-` branch, the Terraform configuration is applied again, so the cloud resources are updated accordingly.
+- When someone pushes code to the `env-` branch, the Terraform configuration is applied again, so the cloud resources are updated accordingly.`
+- After creating the cloud resources, the GitHub Action then builds the application and deploys it to the cloud.

 ## What happens if something goes bad?